aagnone3/python-skeleton-project/README.rst

 Travis Testing
 ~~~~~~~~~~~~~~

-The `.travis.yml` file and `.ci` directory contain the structure necessary to have Travis_ test the repository upon all branch updates.
+The `Makefile`, `.travis.yml` file and `.ci` directory contain the structure necessary to have Travis_ test the repository upon all branch updates.
 Some additional steps, however, are needed:

 * Enable the repository to be monitored by Travis via your Travis profile.
 * Generate a Github app token, and assign it to the (private) environment variable ${GITHUB_TOKEN} in the Travis environment.